 The Mail Rail Exhibition

-This is the exhibition that accompanies the ride on the Mail Rail itself and allows budding engineers and train drivers to see if they can keep the networking running.
+There is a fascinating exhibition to accompany the ride on the Mail Rail that allows budding engineers and train drivers to see if they can keep the networking running.

 In a city like London where there are brilliant museums for kids seemingly on every corner, the London Postal Museum still stands out.
 It’s fun, educational, interactive and just really, really interesting.
 Make sure you visit next time you’re in the capital!